 Migration and Racism

-This two-part online training focuses on migration and racism combining adult-level thinking with practical activities for the classroom, in a comprehensive approach that is both informative and interactive.
+This two-part, 3 hours, training focuses on migration and racism combining adult-level thinking with practical activities for the classroom, in a comprehensive approach that is both informative and interactive.

 This training is an initial introductory step to tackling the complex reality around racism and migration in the UK.
 It explores how racism is deeply and systemically embedded in our societies; what action can be taken to counter it in schools.
 The training will look at the history of migration and racism, and how these two deeply interconnected areas are perceived in our world.